Vessim: A Testbed for Carbon-Aware Applications and Systems: Case for a Co-Simulation Testbed

-\parag{Opportunities in development and operation} Besides research, we consider a co-simula\-tion testbed useful for the development and operation of carbon-aware applications and systems.
-Simulation testbeds can be spun up quickly and in parallel, enabling their application in integration and even system testing during continuous integration pipelines.
-Furthermore, they can be used to validate deployment processes and roll-outs in a controlled environment.
+\parag{Opportunities in development and operation} Besides facilitating research, Vessim can support the development and quality assurance of carbon-aware applications and systems.
+For example, it can be applied in continuous integration testing, or used to validate software roll-outs in a controlled environment.

-A co-simulation testbed can furthermore support the operation of carbon-aware datacenters by predicting system states and help with decision making.
-Engineers can evaluate different scenarios and control strategies, identifying the most efficient ways to operate the system.
-This use as a digital twin also allows the integration of novel control strategies based on game theory~\cite{SEPIA_NegotiationGameITEnergyManagement_2020} or reinforcement learning~\cite{IEEETran_RenewableEnergyBigDataReinforcementLearning_2020, ICDCS_CloudResourceAllocationPowerManagementRL_2017}, which have been proposed in recent years to autonomously make carbon-aware decisions.
+Vessim can furthermore enhance the operation of carbon-aware datacenters by serving as a digital twin to predict future system states and help with decision-making.
+This allows the integration of autonomous control strategies based on game theory~\cite{SEPIA_NegotiationGameITEnergyManagement_2020} or reinforcement learning~\cite{IEEETran_RenewableEnergyBigDataReinforcementLearning_2020, ICDCS_CloudResourceAllocationPowerManagementRL_2017}, which have been proposed in recent years.
 Moreover, digital twins can be used for risk assessment in case of extreme events such as power outages.